jeyu54217/Notes/README.md

   ```
   LIST = [ ]
   Comparing concepts in "LIST" above in detail.
-  only responds in md table
+  only response in code of MD table.

   ```
 - Use Cases List